o-ASSASSIN-o/hw2/README.md

 Unlike previous examples, the parallel version of quicksort is "top down" instead of "bottom up".
 A given call to quicksort calls partition to divide the input range into two parts as described above.
 Then a thread is created to sort each part independently.
-To minimize the overhead of creating too many threads we define a __cutoff__ size for the range below which the serial versions is called.
+To minimize the overhead of creating too many threads we define a __cutoff__ size for the range below which, an iterative sorting algorithm, such as insertion sort, is called.
 A good cutoff would restrict the number of created thread to less than 64.
+After the cutoff you can use ```std::sort```.